bendikf/go-terminal-game/README.md

 The game is known by many names, such as Baduk (Korea), Wéiqí (China) and Cờ vây (Vietnam).
 I have chosen to use the Japanese name of the game (Go), as it is the most commonly used name for the game worldwide.

 Play takes place on a grid, typically with the dimensions 19×19, but sometimes on smaller boards such as 13×13 or 9×9.
-Players take alternating turns placing stones on the intersections with the goal of capturing territory.
+Players take alternating turns placing stones on intersections with the goal of capturing territory.

 For a detailed overview of the rules, see this page from [The British Go Association](https://www.britgo.org/intro/intro2.html) (rules may vary slightly from this implementation, see below).
-If you are interested in learning to play the game, see e.g. https://www.pandanet.co.jp/English/learning_go/learning_go_1.html.
+If you are interested in learning to play the game, see e.g. <https://www.pandanet.co.jp/English/learning_go/learning_go_1.html>.

 ## Using the application